Moving Out

 Any damage to the student’s room will be billed according to the Institute’s damage policy.

-Graduate students are required to provide documentation and must give a minimum of 30 days’ notice by completing the online Termination Request Form within their Housing Portal.
+Graduate students are required to provide documentation and must give a minimum of 30 days’ notice prior to the end of the month by completing the online Termination Request Form within their Housing Portal.
 Rent-responsibility (including house-tax) will cease at the end of the month in which the termination date falls.

-Terminating for any reason (approved or unapproved) during the first two months of a semester (September, October and February, March) incurs a termination fee equal to one month's current rent.
+However, terminating for any reason (approved or unapproved) during the first two months of a semester (September/October and February/March) incurs a termination fee equal to one month's current rent.

-Example: If Housing & Residential Services receives a resident’s Termination Form and all required documentation on November 15, the resident is responsible for their rent and house tax until December 31.
+1. If Housing & Residential Services receives a resident’s Termination Form (and all required documentation for a November 30 termination) on November 15, the resident is responsible for their rent and house tax until December 31.

 Early termination is permissible for residents who meet at least one of the following criteria: